2- and 3-Dissections of Second-, Sixth-, and Eighth-Order Mock Theta Functions: Concluding remarks

-\item In view of the corollaries established above, one may derive additional congruence relations and construct further infinite families associated with various mock theta functions.
+\item In view of the corollaries established above, one can derive further congruence relations for various mock theta functions.
+For example, from \eqref{eq:V0 3n+2}, it follows immediately that

-\item We have observed that the pair $(\rho_6,\lambda_6)$ shares the same even part, while $(\sigma_6,\mu_6)$ shares the same odd part.
-It is therefore natural to ask whether similar phenomena occur for other mock theta functions.
-More generally, does there exist an integer $a\in\mathbb{N}$ and a residue class $0\le r\le a-1$ such that two distinct mock theta functions have identical coefficients along the arithmetic progression $an+r$?
+\item We observe that the pair $(\rho_6,\lambda_6)$ shares the same even part, while $(\sigma_6,\mu_6)$ shares the same odd part.
+This naturally leads to the question of whether similar phenomena occur for other mock theta functions.
+More generally, does there exist an integer $a \in \mathbb{N}$ and a residue class $0 \le r \le a-1$ such that two distinct mock theta functions have identical coefficients along the arithmetic progression $an + r$?